 Think about it: if you do not care much about portability, speed, or security, are you willing to buy such an expensive hard drive?
 Of course not, right?

-2. Small in Storage Space Compared with HDDThe largest SSD among Samsung Portable SSD T3 series is the 2TB mode, but searching on the internet, we will find that HDDs are always huge in capacity, and 5TB, 6TB, and 8TB HDDs are commonly seen.
+The largest SSD among Samsung Portable SSD T3 series is the 2TB model, but searching on the internet, we will find that HDDs are always huge in capacity, and 5TB, 6TB, and 8TB HDDs are commonly seen.
 If you need to do large-capacity storage (more than 2TB), the T3 is also not recommended.

 Choose it depending on your own situation.
 If you still have doubts or any other problems, please feel free to leave comments below.
 In addition, if you think this is a useful post, please share it with others.